 Materials.
-Mpro was produced and characterized in-house as described elsewhere by Mellott et al 2021 and its sequence is shown in Figure S1.
-Additional details are provided in Supporting Information.4,33 Kinetic analysis of this preparation of Mpro (25 nM) using the FRET-based peptide substrate Abz-SAVLQ\SGFRK(DNP)-NH2 resulted in kinetic parameters of: $K_m = 66 \pm 9 \mu M$ , $k{cat} = 4.9 \pm 0.4 \text{ s}^{-1}$ and $k{cat}/K_m = 74,000 \text{ M}^{-1}\text{s}^{-1}$ acquired at pH 7.5 and at 25°C. Mpro was exchanged into 100 mM ammonium acetate using P-6 Bio-Spin columns (Bio-Rad Laboratories, Hercules, CA), and diluted to 5 μM for all experiments unless noted otherwise.
-Mpro inhibitors boceprevir, 11A, 11B, and GC376 were purchased from Cayman Chemical (Ann Arbor, MI) and used as received (see structures and MS1 spectra in Figure S2).
-Inhibitors were diluted to 5 $\mu$ M in 100 mM ammonium acetate (pH $\sim$ 7) for individual analysis.
-For binding experiments, $M^{pro}$ was diluted to 10 $\mu M$ in 100 mM ammonium acetate with 5x concentration of inhibitor added, and allowed to incubate at room temperature for one hour before MS analysis.
-All samples were loaded into gold/palladium-coated ESI emitters pulled in-house.
+M^{pro} was produced and characterized in-house as described elsewhere34 and its sequence is shown in Figure S1.
+Additional details are provided in Supporting Information.^{4,35} Kinetic analysis of this preparation of M^{pro} (25 nM) using the FRET-based peptide substrate Abz-SAVLQSGFRK(DNP)-NH2 resulted in kinetic parameters of: $K_m = 66 \pm 9 \mu M$, $k{cat} = 4.9 \pm 0.4 \text{ s}^{-1}$ and $k{cat}/K_m = 74,000 \text{ M}^{-1}\text{s}^{-1}$ acquired at pH 7.5 and at 25°C. M^{pro} was exchanged into 100 mM ammonium acetate using P-6 Bio-Spin columns (Bio-Rad Laboratories, Hercules, CA), and diluted to 5 μ M for all experiments unless noted otherwise.
+M^{pro} inhibitors boceprevir, 11A, 11B, and GC376 were purchased from Cayman Chemical (Ann Arbor, MI) and used as received (see structures and MS1 spectra in Figure S2).
+These covalent inhibitors were diluted to 5 μ M in 100 mM ammonium acetate (pH ~7) for individual analysis.
+For binding experiments, M^{pro} was diluted to 10 μ M in 100 mM ammonium acetate with 5x concentration of inhibitor added, and allowed to incubate at room temperature for one hour before MS analysis.
+All samples were loaded into gold/palladium-coated emitters pulled in-house for direct infusion ESI-MS.

 Instrumentation.
 A Q-Exactive HF-X BioPharma Orbitrap mass spectrometer (Thermo Fisher Scientific, Bremen) modified for 193 nm UVPD with a Coherent Excistar ArF excimer laser (Santa Cruz, CA) was used for all experiments.
-UVPD was performed in the HCD cell as described previously34-36 using an Orbitrap resolution of 240,000 at m/z 200.
-Proteins were activated using a single laser pulse of 1.5 mJ, and all spectra were collected in triplicate.
+UVPD was performed in the HCD cell as described previously,^{36-38} and all spectra were acquired using an Orbitrap resolution of 240,000 at m/z 200.
+Proteins were activated using a single laser pulse of 1.5 mJ.
+All MS1 and MS/MS spectra were collected in triplicate.

-A variable temperature nano-electrospray ionization source was built based on a design described elsewhere.
-The detailed protocol for the variable temperature ESI measurements and calculation of thermodynamic parameters are provided in Supporting Information.
+A variable temperature nano-electrospray ionization source was built based on designs described elsewhere.19 The detailed protocol for the variable temperature ESI measurements and calculation of thermodynamic parameters are provided in Supporting Information.

-For ion mobility (IM) experiments, an atmospheric pressure drift tube was mounted to the front end of the mass spectrometer.
-The drift tube was constructed as described previously, and additional details are provided in Supporting Information.
+For ion mobility (IM) experiments, an atmospheric pressure drift tube was mounted to the front end of the same mass spectrometer.
+The drift tube was constructed as described previously,^{39,40} and additional details are provided in Supporting Information.
 For all experiments, three replicate sweeps were collected and extracted ion chromatograms (XICs) averaged prior to Fourier transformation and processing.